 In some cases, courts may require an ex-spouse to maintain life insurance to provide alimony or child support.
 It’s important not to change the beneficiaries of court-ordered policies.
 You may need to purchase additional insurance to provide for your new family.
 (Learn more: Divorce and life insurance: Considerations)

-Your stepchildren will not be considered heirs for intestacy purposes unless you adopt them.
+Your stepchildren will not be considered heirs for intestacy purposes unless you legally adopt them.
 And often, stepparents will not adopt their stepchildren because doing so requires the biological parent to relinquish custody.

 Morris Armstrong, an enrolled agent and investment professional in Cheshire, Connecticut, said that if you wish for stepchildren to receive anything, then they should be named in a will or beneficiary designation.
-He also noted that if you want your old spouse to be a beneficiary, it’s best to sign and date a new form naming them so your intention is clear.
+He also noted that if you want your previous spouse to be a beneficiary, it’s best to sign and date a new form naming them so your intention is clear.
 If you want to do this with a retirement plan, your new spouse must waive, in writing, their right to be the beneficiary.

 Transfer on Death (TOD) forms, available from your financial institutions, provide an easy way to direct a particular bank or brokerage account’s assets to a particular person or persons without going through probate or establishing a trust.
 If you’ve filled out such forms for your accounts previously, you’ll want to update them.
 If not, consider filling out new ones to direct your assets to your new family.
 Each spouse should complete these forms for any separately held accounts and complete them together for any joint accounts.
 (Learn more: Probate: What it is, why people fear it)